clay festival annual juried exhibition

 THE CLAY MARKEt at the HISTORIC MURRAY HOTEL

 The CLAY Market is an integral part of the annual CLAY Festival in Silver City, NM, allowing local and out-of-area artists to display and sell their clay-centric wares.
-Space is limited to seventeen 9’x9’ booths, which can be shared.
+More info here

 200 W. Broadway St., Silver City, NM 88061